-BASIC EDUCATIONAL OPPORTUNITY GRANT (BEOG).
 The Basic Educational Opportunity Grant is a federally sponsored aid program designed to provide financial assistance to those who need aid to attend a post-high school educational institution.
 The main factor used to determine the Family Contribution is the family income.
-As a general guideline, if a family's annual income is \$18,000 (for a family of four) or less, you may receive a grant.
-The average grant for Isothermal students has been \$490 per academic year, Applications for the Basic Grant can be obtained at the local high schools, at any posthigh school institution (university, junior or senior college, technical or vocational school), or at any public library.
+As a general guideline, if a family of four has an annual income of \$18,000 or less, the grant will be awarded.
+The average grant for Isothermal students has been \$490 per academic year.
+Applications for the Basic Grant can be obtained at the local high schools, at any post-high school institution (university, junior or senior college, technical or vocational school), or at any public library.